-- 10.7.2 For the Q3 and Q11⁄2 dummies, determine the greatest value of the Neck F_z tensile force. - 10.7.3 For the Q3 and Q11⁄2 dummies, determine the level which head and chest resultant accelerations $(+A_R)$ exceed for a cumulative time of three milliseconds. - 10.7.4 Where necessary, determine the greatest value of the chest deflection for the Q3 and $Q1\frac{1}{2}$ dummies..
+- 10.7.2 For the P3 and P11⁄2 dummies, determine the level which head and chest resultant accelerations (+AR) exceed for a cumulative time of three milliseconds. - 10.7.3 For the P11⁄2 dummy, determine the level which head and chest vertical accelerations (+ve & -ve $A_R$ ) exceed for a cumulative time of three milliseconds.